Evidence of superfluidity in a dipolar supersolid from non-classical rotational inertia: Supplementary material

 \subsection{Superfluid fraction calculation}

-The upper bound on the superfluid fraction discussed by Leggett in \cite{9,10} is $f_s\leq\left(\frac{1}{\lambda}\int_0^{\lambda}\frac{dx}{\bar{\rho}(x)}\right)^{-1}$, where $\bar{\rho}(x)$ is the density of the system normalized to the mean density, $\bar{\rho}(x)=\rho(x)/\rho_0$ and the integral is performed over a lattice period $\lambda$.
-The 1D density $\rho(x)$ is obtained integrating the numerical calculated \cite{28} 3D density $\rho(x,y,z)$ in the $y$,$z$ directions.
-Here we define the mean density as $\rho_0=\frac{1}{d}\int_0^d \rho(x) \,dx$, with $d$ being an interval containing an integer number of unit cells.
-In the calculation, we take $\lambda= d$ and integrate between the two central density maxima appearing in the supersolid phase (see inset in Fig.\ref{fig3}).
+To calculate the upper bound on the superfluid fraction for the one-dimensional configuration, we write eq.~\ref{eq4} in the form $f_s\leq\left(\frac{1}{\lambda}\int_0^{\lambda}\frac{dx}{\rho(x)}\right)^{-1}$.
+Here $\rho(x)$ is the density of the system normalized to the mean density, and the integral is performed over a lattice period $\lambda$.
+The 1D density is obtained integrating the numerical calculated 3D density $\rho(x,y,z)$ in the $y$,$z$ directions \cite{28}.
+For the data points in Fig.~\ref{fig3}, we take $\lambda$ equal to the distance between the two central density maxima appearing in the supersolid phase (see inset of Fig.~\ref{fig3}).
 The same interval is used in the BEC phase.
-Our choice for $d$ is motivated by the need to exclude the edges of the system, where the inhomogeneity due to the trap becomes relevant.
+With this choice we neglect the contribution of the two lateral droplets, which would increase the superfluid fraction.
+For example, integrating between the two lateral maxima, we would find $f_s$=0.4 instead of 0.3 for the first supersolid point at $\epsilon_{dd}$=1.42.
+However, with this choice the superfluid fraction of the BEC becomes lower than one, since we are considering regions in which the density approaches zero due to the presence of the trap.
+To obtain the right value in the BEC limit, therefore, we choose to integrate between the two central density maxima.